Home

 • Etc, etc, etc.

-Even if you want to give something away – you might be rewarded with a gift tax as thanks for your generosity.
+Even if you want to give something away – you might be rewarded with a gift tax or probate tax as thanks for your generosity.

 And maybe the most insidious tax of all is the cost of compliance with all these taxes.
 That cost is essentially yet another tax.
 You know, the money you pay your accountant every year to figure out your taxes.
 Also, the time you spend/waste keeping up with changes in tax laws; getting all your tax information together; filling out forms, etc.